TankerHQ/spec/protocol.md

 The first time the user signs up on a given device, the *Tanker Core* SDK generates *two* [Device Encryption Key Pair]s and two [Device Signature Key Pair]s, one for the *ghost device*, and one for the *physical device*.
 The ghost device pairs are not saved in the [Local Encrypted Storage] but serialized in an opaque token; the [Verification Key].

-Then, the user must choose one *verification method* (email, passphrase, or verification key).
+Then, the user must choose one *verification method*: email, passphrase, or verification key.

 What happens next depends on the chosen method:

 * By email: a verification code is sent to the email address
 * By passphrase: the application should ask the user to enter a passphrase
-* By verification key: the application displays the Verification key and ask the user to keep it somewhere safe.
+* By verification key: the application displays the Verification key and asks the user to keep it somewhere safe.

 The public keys of the ghost device and the physical device are pushed in two blocks to the Trustchain.